- Pets and Animals»

 Zoos and aquariums have come up with some pretty clever enrichment options.
 My own local zoo is no exception.

-Here are some examples of options zookeepers have offered our collection:
+Examples of options zookeepers have offered our collection:

 - They prepare “fishsicles” for the river otters by embedding small fish in blocks of ice.
 The otters seem to very much enjoy working at the ice to get to the fish.

-- While the keepers are cleaning the big cats’ outdoor habitats they’ll hide various herbs behind rocks, under bushes, rub them on tree trunks, etc. and the cats will spend a great deal of time exploring those scents.
+- While the keepers are cleaning the big cats’ outdoor habitats they’ll hide various herbs behind rocks, under bushes, rub them on boulders and tree trunks, etc. and the cats will spend a great deal of time exploring those scents.

 Sometimes they react the way some domestic cats react to catnip, other times they’ll just lick them, and there are times where they don’t show any interest in a particular herb.